nus-cs2103-AY2021S1/tp/docs/UserGuide.md

 #### Remarks on deadline of assignments and start time of lessons
 You can easily view how much time you have left before your assignment is due and when your lessons start.
 As such, you can better plan out your time to ensure you have enough time to complete your assignments and attend your lessons on time.

-For your assignments and lessons, assignments due in **more than a week's time** will be displayed in white, while assignments that are **overdue** or due in **less than a week's time** will be displayed in red (Figure 29).
+For your assignments and lessons, assignments due in **more than a week's time** will be displayed in white, while assignments that are **overdue** or due in **less than a day's time** will be displayed in red (Figure 29).
  ![AutoDiagram](images/AutoDiagram.png)
    *Figure 29: Hours or days due for assignments and lessons*

 <div markdown="block" class="alert alert-primary">
  **:clipboard: Pointers to note:**<br>
-Unlike your `Upcoming tasks`, the remarks are currently not updated in real time.
+Unlike your `Upcoming tasks`, the remarks are currently **not updated in real time**.
 As such, the remarks displayed is the time you have left from when you open ProductiveNUS.
 Only when you interact with the assignments (clicking or using the commands to alter the assignment list) will the remarks get updated.
 <br>Do look forward to the next version of ProductiveNUS to have your remarks updated in real time!
 </div>

+#### Saving the data

+ProductiveNUS data are saved in the hard disk automatically after any command that changes the data.
+There is no need to save manually.

 --------------------------------------------------------------------------------------------------------------------